department-of-veterans-affairs/vagov-content/pages/change-address.md

 When you change the address and other contact information in your VA.gov profile, it updates across all of these VA benefits and services:

 <ul>
-  <li>VA health care</li>
+  <li>VA health care (including prescriptions, appointment reminders, lab and test results, and other communications from your VA medical center)</li>
   <li>Disability compensation</li>
   <li>Pension benefits</li>
   <li>Claims and appeals</li>
   <li>Vocational Rehabilitation and Employment (VR&E)</li>
 </ul>

-<h3>Will VA use my profile information to communicate with me about prescriptions, appointments, and other health care services?</h3>
-Yes.
-We’ll send your prescriptions and any letters, lab and test results, and appointment reminders from your VA medical center to the mailing address listed in your VA.gov profile.
-Your health care team may also use the contact information in your profile to communicate with you.

 </div>
 </div>